A poem written for and realized in zero gravity

 When an astronaut sees the Earth from space, he perceives the global multiplicity of the planet as singular: our home.
 Inner Telescope proposes a mirror image, in the sense that the singular “moi” stands here for the collective self: humanity.

-Beyond its lyrical dimension, Inner Telescope offers three specific contributions to the development of space art: 1) it’s the first poem written for and realized in zero gravity; 2) it’s the first visual work physically made outside of the Earth, thus making it an extraterrestrial art piece; 3) it is the first performance conceived for and carried out outside our home planet, and is entitled “Performance for 1 astronaut, 1 pair of scissors and 2 sheets of paper”.
+Beyond its lyrical dimension, Inner Telescope offers three specific contributions to the development of space art: 1) it’s the first poem written for and realized in zero gravity; 2) it’s the first visual work physically handmade outside of the Earth, thus making it an extraterrestrial art piece; 3) it is the first performance conceived for and carried out outside our home planet, and is entitled “Performance for 1 astronaut, 1 pair of scissors and 2 sheets of paper”.

 I conceived Inner Telescope to be fabricated out of paper—a material always available onboard the ISS—and deployed in a zero gravity environment.
 On Earth, the three-dimensional form would be extremely fragile and easily distorted; however, in the weightless environment for which it was conceived, Inner Telescope experiences the isotropic forces that characterize zero gravity.
 They act on the entire work simultaneously, holding it suspended in space and sustaining its intended form and function.
 Inner Telescope gives continuity to my vision of poetry in weightlessness and outside of the Earth, and pushes creative writing into an entirely new realm.